Vince Gill albums discography

-American musician Vince Gill has released 19 studio albums, 16 compilation albums, one extended play, and one multi-artist collaborative album.
+American musician Vince Gill has released 19 studio albums, 16 compilation albums, seven extended plays, and one multi-artist collaborative album.
 Gill made his debut in 1983 as a guest artist on David Grisman's Here Today, followed by his debut extended play Turn Me Loose in 1984 on RCA Records Nashville.
 Until 1988, he recorded for RCA, switching to MCA Records Nashville in 1989.
 Gill's most commercially successful album is 1992's I Still Believe in You, which was certified quintuple platinum by the Recording Industry Association of America (RIAA).